cuongdp23/heart-disease-analysis/README.md

 Jupyter Notebook / Google Colab

 ---
-⭐ This is an educational project built during my learning process, and I’m actively improving it as I grow.
+⭐ This project was developed during my learning journey and reflects my ability to apply concepts into practice.
+It continues to be improved as I grow